-- 43. The Forest Service has also failed to adequately analyze the effects of mining in Riparian Reserves on these species.
+39. The Forest Service has also failed to adequately analyze the effects of mining in Riparian Reserves on these species.
 Mining activities in Riparian Reserves are adversely affecting coho salmon and other species, both directly and cumulatively.
 See Grunbaum (USFS), Summary of Fisheries Issues Concerning Suction Dredge Mining, USFS April 20, 2004.
 This report was publicly distributed at an April 20, 2004 meeting with Tribal officials, agency staff, and the public.
-The Forest Service has failed to provide documentation of significant impacts caused by mining in Riparian Reserves and ignored the individual and cumulative effects of multiple impacts spread out over time and location. - 44.
-The failure to analyze the impacts of mining on threatened and endangered species under the ESA is compounded by the agency's failure to analyze and protect against the impacts to other aquatic species such as Steelhead, Chinook, Green Sturgeon, and Pacific Lamprey (as well as other species on the Forest Service's Sensitive Species list).
+The Forest Service has failed to provide documentation of significant impacts caused by mining in Riparian Reserves and ignored the individual and cumulative effects of multiple impacts spread out over time and location.

+40. The failure to analyze the impacts of mining on threatened and endangered species under the ESA is compounded by the agency's failure to analyze and protect against the impacts to other aquatic species such as Steelhead, Chinook, Green Sturgeon, and Pacific Lamprey (as well as other species on the Forest Service's Sensitive Species list).
 Most or all of these species are "sensitive species" or otherwise protected under Forest Service regulations and/or California law.
-As such, the Forest Service cannot allow activities that will adversely affect these species without full compliance with all these requirements something that has yet to occur. - 45.
-The agency must take extra measures to ensure protection of these species, including consultation with NOAA/NMFS and/or FWS and safeguarding against a "take," in compliance with the ESA.
-For example, no mining applicant/operator listed in Paragraphs 3 and 5 above applied for an NPDES permit or provided the Forest Service with all the information necessary for the agency to determine the impact of pollution resulting from the mining operations on
+As such, the Forest Service cannot allow activities that will adversely affect these species without full compliance with all these requirements - something that has yet to occur.

+41. The agency must take extra measures to ensure protection of these species, including consultation with NOAA/NMFS and/or FWS and safeguarding against a "take," in compliance with the ESA.
+For example, no mining applicant has applied for an NPDES permit or provided the Forest Service with information necessary for the agency to determine the impact of pollution resulting from the mining operations on water quality and listed species, making it impossible for the Forest Service to ensure compliance with the ESA and the CWA.

-- Finally, the Forest Service has not determined whether mining activities will result in the destruction or adverse modification of designated critical habitat for coho and other species.
+42. Finally, the Forest Service has not determined whether mining activities will result in the destruction or adverse modification of designated critical habitat for coho and other species.
 Such destruction or adverse modification of critical habitat for these species is prohibited by the ESA and cannot be allowed by the Forest Service.
 In this case, mining activities such as suction dredge mining and highbanking/mechanical sluicing results in this destruction or adverse modification of critical habitat for coho and other species, and, thus, cannot be allowed under the ESA.
 These mining activities can harm stream functions necessary for coho survival.
 These functions include proper temperature, sediment delivery, and streambank and substrate stability.
-47. The Forest Service's failure to consult with NOAA Fisheries/NMFS and/or FWS about the impacts of mining activities in the watersheds which are inhabited by these species violates the ESA.
+43. The Forest Service's failure to consult with NOAA Fisheries/NMFS and/or FWS about the impacts of mining activities in the watersheds which are inhabited by these species violates the ESA.
 The cumulative impact of land management practices, including mining, in watersheds on these two National Forests continues to pose threats to these species.
 See Grunbaum (2004).
-The Forest Service may not allow activities to proceed that may affect these species until it has - 16 completed a legally valid consultation that properly addresses and protects against these impacts.
-17 Because the consultation process has yet to be properly initiated and concluded, the Forest 18 Service may not authorize or allow any activities that may affect these species.
+The Forest Service may not allow activities to proceed that may affect these species until it has completed a legally valid consultation that properly addresses and protects against these impacts.
+Because the consultation process has yet to be properly initiated and concluded, the Forest Service may not proceed with any activities that may affect these species.